Pyrrah/GravatarBundle/README.md

-PyrrahGravatarBundle
+Pyrrah/GravatarBundle
 =====================

-This bundle is based on [`OrnicarGravatarBundle`](https://github.com/henrikbjorn/GravatarBundle) for Symfony 2, today deprecated for Symfony 4.
+Source based on [`OrnicarGravatarBundle`](https://github.com/henrikbjorn/GravatarBundle), today deprecated.

-New version is compatible with Symfony 2/3/4.
+This new version is compatible with Symfony 2 to 5.

 Installation Symfony 2/3
 ------------------------